The Oracle Red Bull Racing Team at the Abu Dhabi F1 Grand Prix at Yas Marina Circuit on November 20, 2022.

 The record: 372.5kph

-F1 is known for its breathtaking speed, and at the 2016 Mexican GP, Finnish driver Valtteri Bottas set the mark to beat when he reached an official top speed of 372.5kph.
-The FIA even unofficially claimed 373.3kph, but either way, it made Bottas the first F1 driver to reach the 370kph mark in a grands prix
+F1 simply ins't F1 without breathtaking speed, and at the 2016 Mexican GP, Finnish driver Valtteri Bottas set the mark to beat when he reached an official top speed of 372.5kph.
+The FIA even unofficially claimed 373.3kph, but either way, it made Bottas the first F1 driver to reach the 370kph mark in an official Grand Prix.

 04